From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Part One: Setting Goals That Actually Stick

 Most people set goals backward.
 They start with the big dream and get overwhelmed before they even begin.
+Here's how to set goals that pull you forward instead of crushing you, making goal achievement a repeatable process.

-Tip #81: Keep the End Result in Mind
+Visualize the End Result

 Before you do anything, get crystal clear on what you're building.
+Not vague clarity.
+Visual clarity.

 If your goal is financial freedom, what does that look like?
 How much money?
 By when?
 What will you do with it?
 How will you feel?